Applicant Information

 Opportunity Number

-Opportunity Title: Office of Elementary and Secondary Education (OESE): College Assistance Migrant Program (CAMP) Assistance Listing Number 84.149A
+Opportunity Title: Office of Elementary and Secondary Education (OESE): Office of Migrant Education (OME): College Assistance Migrant Program (CAMP), Assistance Listing Number (ALN) 84.149A.

 Pre-Application Webinars

-The webinars will assist potential applicants to complete their submissions for the 2022 competition.
-The general pre-application webinars will address the same material and cover both the HEP and CAMP applications.
+The webinar will assist potential applicants to complete their submissions for the 2024 competition.
+The webinar will cover both the HEP and CAMP applications.
+Attendees will be able to submit questions via the chat function during the webinar time slot.

 Technical Assistance Resource